 - 7- The number of grizzly bears we saw during our trip.

-- Dozens- The number or bald eagles and humpback whales we saw.
+- Dozens- The number or bald eagles and humpback whales we spotted.
 They were too numerous to count!

 - 0- The amount of extra dollars we had to spend on excursions, meals, or drinks.
 Everything was included on this trip!